After LEEP you’ll have some cramps and discharge. There are things you can do to make yourself more comfortable.

 What do I need to do after LEEP?

-After LEEP you may have mild cramping for a day or so.
-If you’re uncomfortable, you can take over-the-counter pain medicine.
+You may have mild cramping for a day or so after LEEP.
+If you’re uncomfortable, you can take over-the-counter pain medicine (like ibuprofen or acetaminophen).

 You’ll probably also have watery discharge for several weeks.
 It may be heavy and have a little blood in it.
-It also may smell not so great.
-If this happens, wash your labia (the lips outside your vagina) with plain water a few times a day for a few days.
+It also may smell a little bad.
+You can wash your vulva with plain water a few times a day, but don’t wash or put anything inside your vagina.
 And drink lots of fluids to replace the water you’re losing in your discharge.

 To speed up your LEEP procedure recovery and prevent infection, follow these guidelines:

-Don’t have vaginal sex for 3 weeks, unless your doctor or nurse tells you otherwise.
+Don’t have vaginal sex or put anything in your vagina (like fingers or sex toys) for 3 weeks, unless your doctor or nurse tells you otherwise.

 Is LEEP safe?